NVIDIA/trt-samples-for-hackathon-cn/cookbook/README.md

   + 05-Plugin/UseONNXParserAndPlugin-pyTorch
   + ...

-+ Chinese contents will be translated into English in the future.
++ Chinese contents will be all translated into English in the future.

 ## Steps to setup